 The question requires you to compare the different attitudes or viewpoints, perspectives and ideas.

-It also wants you to consider how the writers present these to the reader, either their intended reader in the time period in which it is written or the to you as the reader of the source.
+It also wants you to consider how the writers present these to the reader, either their intended reader in the time period in which it is written or the effect on you as the reader of the source.

 As it is a critical evaluation, you shouldn’t simply narrate the piece.